nmfs-opensci/nmfs-jhub/JHub-User-Guide.md

 ### Tell Git who you are

-Tell Git who you are and to save your authentication info.
-You only do this once (or until your PAT expires.
-Run this code from the R console.
+Tell Git who you are and save your authentication info.
+You only do this once (or until your PAT expires).
+Run this code from the R console (not terminal).

 ```
 usethis::use_git_config(user.name = "YourName", user.email = "your@email.com")